-^{}Includes the shares bought directly from market or/and the shares awarded under Employee Shares Scheme or/and the stock dividend received during the year minus sold shares.
+^{}Includes the shares bought directly from market or/and the shares awarded under Employee Shares Scheme or/and the stock dividend received during the year.

 B.11.
-Meetings of the Board of Director during the year 2020
+Meetings of the Board of Director during the year 2021

 The meetings of the Board of Directors and the Board committees are held whenever the need arises, but under the regulations, the BOD should meet at least four times during a single fiscal year.
-The BOD held Five (5) meetings during 2020.
-The shareholders meetings were held on 6th April 2020 and 30th September 2020.
+The BOD held four (4) meetings during 2021.
+The shareholders meetings were held on 6th April 2021 and 14th October 2021.

-In addition to official meetings, a number of urgent resolutions were also passed by circulation in 2020 through e-mails to Board members.
+In addition to official meetings, a number of urgent resolutions were also passed by circulation in 2021 through e-mails to Board members.